-Magic is getting even more magical!
-Strixhaven: School of Mages, released on 23 April 2021 (15 April on the digital platforms), takes place on the plane of Arcavios, where the titular academy is located.
+Magic: The Gathering is getting even more magical!
+Strixhaven: School of Mages, releases on 23 April 2021 (15 April on the digital platforms) and takes place on the plane of Arcavios, where the titular academy is located.
 The most elite magical school in the Multiverse, Strixhaven University is composed of five separate colleges, each founded by a different elder dragon that gave it both its name and its color allegiance: Silverquill for white-black, Prismari for blue-red, Witherbloom for black-green, Lorehold for white-red, and Quandrix for blue-green – and if these names sound Harry Potter-y to you, well, it's because they are!

 Lastly, Strixhaven is a set that belongs to the 2020-2021 Standard cycle, so the modal double-faced cards make a return.
 Examples are the deans of the colleges, a position held simultaneously by two individuals of opposing colors, each represented on one of the two faces of the same card.